 🍷 Alcohol Effects

-Moderate drinking might not be harmful, but high or chronic consumption — especially of hard foreign liquor — can elevate blood pressure and compromise cardiovascular health.
+Moderate drinking might not be harmful, but high or chronic consumption — especially of hard liquor — can elevate blood pressure and compromise cardiovascular health.
 Reducing alcohol intake to recommended limits (e.g., 1 drink/day for women, 2 for men) helps control BP.
+However, quitting alcohol permanently or very occasional drinking is the best solution.

 Natural Remedies to Help Lower Blood Pressure